Beat the Price Increases and Save Money on Electricity in 2025

 There are no fees for changing electricity provider in Ireland.

-The only fees that could apply when switching electricity supplier are an exit fees if you are still in contract with your current provider, or any outstanding debt you owe.
+The only fees that could apply when switching electricity supplier are an exit fee if you are still in contract with your current provider (usually applies if you switch before 12 months), or any outstanding debt you owe.

 Cormac is Selectra.ie's energy expert along with being the chief content and editorial manager for the website.
 His aim is to help find the best deal for you and your home energy needs so that you save money on your annual bills.
 His knowledge and experience of the Irish energy market allows him to offer the best advice and insight into current prices, emerging trends and overall energy saving tips.